jinisaweaklearner/General-Notes/Notes/cli.md

 ## generate SSH-key
 ```
+# generate the ssh key
 ssh-keygen -t rsa

-# then copy paste it to github
+# copy paste it to github in the clipboard
+pbcopy < ~/.ssh/id_rsa.pub
 ```

 ## wildcard